Josh Kelly (boxer): Kelly vs. Robinson

 On June 1, 2019, Kelly fought Ray Robinson, who was ranked #13 by the WBC and #15 by the WBO at welterweight.
 Kelly was ranked #9 by the WBA at welterweight.
 The contest was even and ended up in a majority draw, with one scorecard going in favour of Kelly, 96-94, while the other two read 95-95 twice.

 Kelly vs. Campos

 In his next fight, Kelly fought Wiston Campos.
-Kelly was struggling to handle Campos at times, but nonetheless managed to win the bout via unanimous decision, scoring 99-90, 99-90 and 98-91 on the scorecards.
+Kelly won the bout via unanimous decision.
+The scorecards read 99-90, 99-90 and 98-91.

 Kelly vs. Avanesyan

 In his next fight, Kelly fought highly ranked welterweight David Avanesyan, who was ranked #6 by the IBF, #7 by the WBC, #9 by the WBA and #10 by the WBO at the time.
 Avanesyan showed to be the better man on the night and finished Kelly within six rounds.

+Kelly vs. Williamson

-Kelly is the current British light middleweight champion after beating Troy Williamson by unanimous decision at the Newcastle Arena on 2nd December 2022.
+Kelly won the British light-middleweight title by beating defending champion Troy Williamson by unanimous decision at Newcastle Arena on 2 December 2022.